sgb-io/codehawk-cli/README.md

 JavaScript, TypeScript and Flow projects are supported for analysis.
 The CLI tool supports unix and windows filesystems (there is a reasonable amount of Windows compatibility code).
 It works by traversing a directory and discovering all supported filetypes, runs a static analysis routine on each file, then performs project-wide analysis such as inter-dependency counting and test coverage mapping.

-Each analyzed file in your project ends up with:

-- `codehawkScore` - A Codehawk score which represents it's estimated level of maintainability (0-100, higher is better)
-- `dependencies` - a map of this file's dependecies
-- `timesDependedOn` - number of times this file is imported by other files
-- `complexityReport` - various detailed complexity metrics such as halstead metrics and cyclomatic complexity

 The CLI runs as a Node.js process.
 Node.js >=12 is recommended, but >=10 should also work. <10 is unsupported.

-Codehawk depends on `typhonjs-escomplex` for low level complexity metrics.

-Flow is supported via `flow-remove-types` and typescript is supported via `@babel/plugin-transform-typescript`.
-In other words, it transforms any flow or TypeScript code into JavaScript code before static analysis is carried out.

 ## Usage